-The Stock and Incentive Plan contains the following important features:
+In addition to the foregoing, the Stock and Incentive Plan contains the following important features:

 - Repricing of stock options and stock appreciation rights is prohibited unless prior stockholder approval is obtained. - Stock options and stock appreciation rights must be granted with an exercise price that is not less than 100% of the fair market value on the date of grant. - The ability to automatically receive replacement stock options when a stock option is exercised with previously acquired shares of Halliburton common stock, or so-called "stock option reloading," is not permitted.